-Note 3: All references in this Plan to the National Planning Policy Framework relate to the version published in February 2019 and take account of the June 2019 update to that version.
+Note 3: All references in this Plan to the National Planning Policy Framework relate to the version published in June 2019.

 Note 4: Copyright: The Saham Toney Neighbourhood Plan uses Ordnance Survey copyrighted material as backgrounds to its maps and is entitled to do so by the Parish Council's PSMA registration No. 0100057926.